INSTRUCTIONS FOR FINAL PREPARATION: AUTHOR'S GUIDE

 - Make any final changes and have your article proofread.
 For better or worse, we do not have a copyediting staff.
 (Note: Authors are notoriously bad proofreaders.
 Have the paper proofread by a skilled proofreader -- NOT one of the authors.)

 - We also encourage you to make use of "online appendices" where appropriate.
 Online appendices can contain source code, data, even quicktime demonstrations -- anything that will make life easier (or more interesting) for your readers and researchers who follow in your footsteps.

 - Send the paper to the editor in charge of your article.
 Also send a copy to email@example.com.

-- Once the editor approves the paper, he or she will tell you to send a copy of the PostScript file to the managing editor, Steven Minton, at firstname.lastname@example.org.
-He will check it over quickly, and if the formatting is acceptable, we will let you know the publication date and the page numbers for your article.
+- Once the editor approves the paper, he or she will tell you to send a copy of the PDF or PostScript file to the managing editor, Steven Minton, at firstname.lastname@example.org.
+Our production staff will check it over quickly, and if the formatting is acceptable, we will let you know the publication date and the page numbers for your article.

 - Please print out, fill in, and sign the